os-chip-design/chip-design-intro/09_std_cells.md

 ## Register File in Hardware (Wildcat)

-- Implemented as a 2-port SRAM in an FPGA
+- Implemented as a two read, one write port SRAM in an FPGA
+  - 2 read ports implemented by two single port SRAMs
 - As registers and muxes in ASICs
 - 1024 flip-flops and 32 32:1 muxes
 - This is BIG